 - remove the content of the old article and replace it with "this article has been merged with [title of new article].

 We will periodically delete any articles with the tag "delete me" at which point articles will directly link to the new one.

 tag = rewrite

-These articles are just not-quite-right and need to have serious work done on them to bring them in line with our style guide.
+These articles are just not-quite-right and need to have serious work done on them to bring them in line with our style guide and/or lack readability.

 tag = cases

 These articles are written and have reasonable content.
 However, they don't have enough cases to illustrate them.
 Often, we have cases sitting in our archive that are perfect.
 All you have to do is find them and add them!